Top of the pageCheck Your Symptoms

-to catch fish.
+Even if you fish carefully, you may get a fish hook in your skin.
+A fish hook is a curved, sharp tool placed on a lure or line to catch fish.
 Some fish hooks have a barb near the tip that keeps the fish on the hook.
-You can also use a barbless fish hook, which may reduce the chance of a fish hook injury.
+You can also use a barbless fish hook.
+It may reduce the chance of a fish hook injury.

 A fish hook can cause other problems if it enters the eye, muscles, tendons, ligaments, or bones.
 A fish hook injury is more serious when:

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.